Democrats File Lawsuit Alleging Trump-Russia Collusion

 What Did They Supposedly Do?

-The suit alleges that, beginning with a “cyberattack” on the DNC in 2015, Russian officials came into possession of documents that were then disseminated by Wikileaks and Assange.
+The suit alleges that beginning with a “cyberattack” on the DNC in 2015, Russian officials came into possession of documents that were then disseminated by Wikileaks and Assange.
 Then, when the Trump campaign was made aware, agents within the campaign welcomed the interference and used it to subvert the 2016 election.

 DNC files lawsuit against Russian government, WikiLeaks and Trump campaign, and its associates, arguing that the parties conspired to influence the 2016 presidential campaign: https://t.co/houc8Lalwt pic.twitter.com/SEzvS9EqK5